Probate Law In Knoxville

 Why Choose Me As Your Trusted Probate Lawyer?

 I am responsive to client calls and have extensive experience in probate law.
 I strive to work closely with clients, explaining the probate process clearly and addressing their concerns promptly.
-As a graduate of Leadership Knoxville and a board member of Court Appointed Special Advocates (CASA) of East Tennessee for children, I am committed to serving the Knoxville community.
+As a graduate of Leadership Knoxville and a board member of several different organizations, I am committed to serving the Knoxville community.
 I also assist clients located out of state.

 I am located in Knoxville, and I offer consultations by appointment.
 Contact me today at 865-433-6798 or complete my online contact form to schedule a consultation and discuss your probate needs.